‘Partying can affect your grandmother:’ Minority lawmakers discuss expanded COVID-19 test sites, impact on the African American community

 A harsh reality that is very troubling in the fight against COVID-19.

-“We realize how dangerous the coronavirus really is,” Senator Vivian Davis Figures.
+“We realize how dangerous the coronavirus really is,” Senator Vivian Davis Figures said.

 Friday, Mobile Democratic State Senate and House members discussed expanding COVID-19 testing sites.